 We decided to change this!
 But, how?

 The female Scientist will fill the gap between scientific papers, which are mostly inaccessible and difficult to understand to the general public, scientific networks only accessible to researchers, and real-life issues of women in science.
-The female Scientist wants to draw a realistic picture of the female research landscape and build a community of ambitious and career-interested female researchers in order to make female scientists more visible to the public, simplify networking, inspire them and young potential female researchers and accompany them on their way.
+The female Scientist wants to draw a realistic picture of the female research landscape and build a community of ambitious and career-interested women researchers in order to make women scientists more visible to the public, simplify networking, inspire them and young potential female researchers and accompany them on their way.
 Worldwide!

-- We aim to promote young female researchers by increasing the overall public presence of female scientists.
+- We aim to promote young women researchers by increasing the overall public presence of female scientists.
 Furthermore, we want to correct classic stereotypes by presenting “real” female scientists – in which areas do female scientists work?
 What have they achieved?
 What type of people are these women?
 What are they interested in?

-- We aim to support female scientists by means of an increased media presence, including easy access to their achievements and research and by increasing the networking between them.
+- We aim to support women scientists by means of an increased media presence, including easy access to their achievements and research and by increasing the networking between them.
 We also aim to cover more personal topics, which convey a realistic picture of researchers thoughts and problems, and thus also contribute to the personal welfare of researchers.

 To make this work, we need YOU!
 Get involved!